 Following the passage of legislation that removed voter input from the annexation equation and with a court challenge caught up in the appeal process, the Philomath Planning Commission took on the task of reviewing city code that outlines requirements for applications.

 The commissioners have been looking at proposed annexation criteria changes for the past couple of months through regular meetings and work sessions.
-But on Monday night, they kicked the issue out to the citizens in an effort to collect feedback that might spark new thoughts.
+But on April 15, they kicked the issue out to the citizens in an effort to collect feedback that might spark new thoughts.

-Based on an estimate of people in and out of the room, it appears the open house attracted at least 30 people.
+Based on an estimate of people in and out of the room, it appears the open house attracted at least 30 individuals.

 Rick Flacco, who regularly attends meetings and follows city issues, said he finds it encouraging that the planning commissioners are creating criteria and policies that reflect the voters’ desires.